domRiddle/ASF/Configuration.md

 ```CustomGamePlayedWhileIdle``` - ```string``` type with default value of ```null```.
 When ASF is idle, which means that it has nothing to do (as account is fully farmed), it can display itself as "Playing non-steam game: ```CustomGamePlayedWhileIdle```".
 Default value of ```null``` disables this feature.

 ```GamesPlayedWhileIdle``` - ```HashSet<uint``` type with default value of ```0```.
 Similar to above, if ASF has nothing to farm it can play your specified steam games instead.
 Playing games in such manner increases your "hours played" of those games, but nothing else apart of it.
 Default value of ```0``` disables this feature.

 ---

-**Tip:** In order for bot to work properly, you should edit at least ```Enabled```, ```SteamLogin``` and ```SteamPassword``` properties.
-I also suggest to take a look at some fine-tuning such as ```CardDropsRestricted```, but all of that is optional.
-ASF configs are quite advanced to allow you tune your bots and ASF however you want, if you don't "require" such advanced setup, you don't really have to go deep into each config property.
-It's up to you how simple or how complex ASF should be.

----